watkins-matt/home-assistant-google-keep-sync/README.md

 ## Requirements

-As a result of the fact that we are using the new todo entities that were introduced in Home Assistant 2023.11, you must be running that version or later.
+The integration requires Home Assistant 2023.11 or later, due to the fact that todo entities were introduced in that version.

 ## Installation

-Google Keep Sync can be installed either manually or via HACS, although using HACS is strongly recommended.

-### Installation via HACS
+1. **Ensure that you have [HACS](https://www.hacs.xyz/) installed.**

 1. **Add Integration via HACS**:

-    If you already have HACS installed, you can simply click this button:
+    After you have HACS installed, you can simply click this button:

     [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=watkins-matt&repository=home-assistant-google-keep-sync&category=integration)
     - Click `Download`.